 LeConte Lodge® is a unique operation with a rich history located in the heart of the Great Smoky Mountains National Park.
 Accessible only by hiking one of five approach trails, it is the highest overnight lodge east of the Mississippi River.
 It has been a popular destination for hikers for over ninety years.
 The lodge is supplied once a year by helicopter and three days a week by Llama.
-There is no electricity or wi-fi.
+There is limited electricity for staff but no wi-fi.
 Propane heaters and kerosene lamps are provided in the cabins.
 Cooking, hot water, and limited refrigeration are made possible by LP gas.

-Employment as Crew available in-season, from March to November.
+Employment as Crew available in-season, from March to November, with commitments to work the entire 8 month season preferred.
 Crew duties include meal service, basic food prep, dishwashing, retail sales, cleaning of cabins and facilities, guest check-in, and all other guest related services.

 The Employee Experience

 The driving force behind our operation is the common bond and experiences we share with our guests...our fondness of nature and appreciation for time spent in the outdoors.
 We are the mechanism that brings first timers and repeat visitors together in the backcountry, and in the process encouraging outdoor exploration, environmental responsibility, and creating lasting memories and friendships with guests and fellow crew mates.